Qdeeme/EntityExporter/README.md

 # How does it work?
-## It prints/exports all the entities that's been registered by minecraft while called by a command.
+## Use a command to print in chat or export to .json file all entities registered by the game.

 Supports moded entities and moded entity_groups.
 It's been created for all modpack/mod creators as a utility for quick checks of all entities registered.